Tony118g/bundu-restaurant/README.md

         ![Reservation already exists message image](documentation/readme-images/reservation-already-exists-message.png)

     * **Deleting/canceling reservations** - When users choose the option to delete a reservation, they are prompted to confirm the deletion/cancelation first and a warning is displayed informing the user what effect the deletion will have.
-If they confirm it, the reservation is deleted, otherwise they are returned to the previous page.
+If they confirm it, the reservation is deleted and feedback is provided, otherwise they are returned to the previous page.
         * If the reservation date and time is in the future, the warning will refer to cancelation.

         ![Reservation cancelation prompt image](documentation/readme-images/reservation-cancel-prompt.png)